Palm1r/QodeAssist/README.md

 ## Installation Plugin

+1. Install QtCreator 14.0
-1. Install [Ollama](https://ollama.com).
+2. Install [Ollama](https://ollama.com).
 Make sure to review the system requirements before installation.
-2. Install a language model in Ollama.
+3. Install a language model in Ollama.
 For example, you can run:
 ```
 ollama run starcoder2:7b
 ```
-3. Download the QodeAssist plugin.
+4. Download the QodeAssist plugin.
-4. Launch Qt Creator and install the plugin:
+5. Launch Qt Creator and install the plugin:
    - Go to About -> About Plugins
    - Click on "Install Plugin..."
    - Select the downloaded QodeAssist plugin archive file